 What are the Apple Watch fitness targets and how do you set them?

 To complete the Stand Ring, you'll need to be standing and moving for more than one minute per hour.
-Do that for 12 hours and you complete the blue ring.
+Do that for 12 hours - or whatever you set it to - and you complete the blue ring.

-The Move target (red) is customisable and it refers to the number of active calories you burn in a day.
+The Move target (red) refers to the number of active calories you burn in a day.
 The idea is to set it to be achievable, but not without some effort.
 Make your Move goal too low and you won't try, set it too high and you'll give up so be realistic.

 What's a good Move target?